r-gris/gris/README.md

 What we need

 * flesh out the RTriangle support and relation to rgl texture mapping
+* speed up the normalization of vertices
+* consider edge model as default rather than branches
+* apply system of naming for vertices . . .
 * ~~triangulation with CGAL, constrained Delaunay~~